javelit/docs/content/get-started/fundamentals/additional-features.md

 <Note>

 The theme editor menu is available only in local development.
-If you've deployed your app using Streamlit Community Cloud, the "Edit active theme" button will no longer be displayed in the "Settings" menu.
+If you've deployed your app using Jeamlit Community Cloud, the "Edit active theme" button will no longer be displayed in the "Settings" menu.

 </Note>